madsRat/convert_nb_to_script/README.md

 # Convert Notebook to Script Assignment

 Introduction:
 This program plots crash rates based on vehicle and person dataset from NHTSA.
 Using 2021 CRSS dataset from NHTSA.
 All csv format.
+It produces a png output file that shows vehicle crash rates.

 Dataset candidates: accident, vehicle, person, weather, distract, damage, violation